 Calls to LGBTQ+ crisis line surge as Trump sworn in as president

+Calls to LGBTQ+ crisis lines surge as Trump sworn in as president

-Calls to an LGBTQ+ crisis helpline surged during Donald Trump’s inauguration, a youth charity has revealed.
+Calls to LGBTQ+ crisis helplines, including The Trevor Project, surged during Donald Trump’s inauguration, a youth charity has revealed.

 Trump was sworn in as the 47th US president on Monday (20 January), immediately signing a raft of executive orders, including taking aim at immigration and trans and non-binary people, and saying he would end “government policy of trying to socially engineer race and gender into every aspect of public and private life”.